Freak Me

 "Freak Me" is a song by American R&B group Silk.
 It was released in February 1993 as the second single from their debut album, Lose Control (1992).
 It was co-written and co-produced by Keith Sweat, for whom Silk was a touring opening act.
 Tim Cameron, Jimmy Gates and Gary "Lil G" Jenkins sing lead on the song.

+Commercial performance

-The song was the group's highest-charting hit, reaching number-one on the Billboard Hot 100 for two weeks, and also spending ten weeks at number two.
-It also topped the U.S. Hot R&B Singles chart for eight weeks.
+The song was the group's highest-charting hit single, reaching number-one on the Billboard Hot 100 for two weeks, and also spending ten weeks at number two.
+It also topped the Billboard Hot R&B Singles chart for eight weeks.
 It was certified platinum by the Recording Industry Association of America (RIAA) and sold over 1.3 million copies domestically.

 The song was covered by Another Level, and their version reached No. 1 on the UK chart.

 Music video

 Two versions of the music video for "Freak Me" were produced: the first was directed by Bronwen Hughes, while the second was directed by Lionel C. Martin.